moforw/albaum/README.md

 Tags are identifiers within facts prefixed with '#' that get special treatment.

 ### at
-All facts are automatically registered at the key '#at YYYY-MM-DD ...', where YYYY-MM-DD represents the time of creation; for easy filtering.
-Enter '#at 2015-12-31 2' in reader to display all facts entered during the last hours of 2015.
+All facts are automatically indexed at the key '#at [time]', where [time] represents the time of creation; for easy filtering.

 ### todo/done
 Whenever a fact containg a #done tag is stored, all matching #todo tags are converted to #done.
 If more than one #todo is converted, an additional #done fact is created for the entire operation.